Super Bowl LVII halftime show: Reception

-Chris Richards of The Washington Post believed Rihanna "made the biggest show of her life look easy.
-Rating it 5 stars out of five, Mark Beaumont of The Independent called the gig "a roaring success".
+Chris Richards of The Washington Post believed Rihanna "made the biggest show of her life look easy".
+Rating it 5 stars out of five, Mark Beaumont of The Independent recounted the gig as "a roaring success".
 Jason Lamphier of Entertainment Weekly called it a "low-stakes return" for Rihanna, offering a "slick, chic, serviceable survey of some of pop's best offerings of the past two decades."

 The Daily Beast's Coleman Spilde argued "Rihanna's performance may not have had the same level of spectacle as her peers, but it was distinctly Rihanna.
 She let the world move around her, showing off decades of power and influence like she was simply clocking into work."
 Rolling Stone's Rob Sheffield praised Rihanna for "being a boss and a half on her flying stage, reigning supreme" without any guests or surprises.
 However, he wrote that "two consecutive Kanye songs", "All of the Lights" and "Run This Town" felt "mighty strange".
-The Athletic ranked it as the third best halftime show ever, while Rolling Stone ranked it the eighth.
+Steven McIntosh of BBC News wrote "The singer rattled through several recognisable hits, front-loading her set with some of her most danceable and up-tempo numbers including 'Only Girl (In The World)' and the excellent 'Where Have You Been'.
+It was a half-time show not short on spectacle, even once she had been lowered to the ground."

+In a review for The New York Times, Adrian Horton argued "Rihanna — one of the crucial pop hitmakers of the 21st century — needs the Super Bowl less than the Super Bowl needs her, and her performance was a master class in doing exactly enough."
 The San Diego Union-Tribune's George Varga opined that the show was "more a triumph of choreography" than music, adding that "Rihanna crammed so many songs — make that, parts of songs — into her set that few of them had a chance to breathe, let alone gain traction and take flight."
 At NJ.com, Bobby Olivier criticized some of the setlist choices and felt Rihanna lacked showmanship, opining that "this halftime show will go down as one of the lamest offerings in recent memory."